Minor in Sociology

 Practical Experience

-Through internships and research projects, students apply their theoretical knowledge in real-world settings.
-These experiences enhance learning and build a student's resume, providing a competitive edge in the job market.
+Through internships and research projects, students have an opportunity to apply sociological theories in real-world contexts.
+These hands-on experiences deepen their understanding of course material while strengthening their résumés and giving them a competitive advantage in the job market.

 Real-World Applications